Towards Continual Reinforcement Learning: A Review and Perspectives: RL: A Natural Fit For Studying Continual Learning

 It has been well known for decades that the primary challenge for neural networks when learning over a non-stationary stream of data is balancing the \textit{stability-plasticity dilemma} \citep{StabilityPlasticity}.
 This dilemma highlights the tension between prioritizing recent experiences and past experiences when training neural networks.
 A common failure case is the so called \textit{catastrophic forgetting} problem \citep{CF}, where the network adapts to recent experiences while significantly deteriorating its capabilities on past experiences.
-However, in a certain sense, the formalism of RL in continuing environments actually provides us with means of directly studying the \textit{stability-plasticity dilemma}.
+However, in a certain sense, the formalism of RL in continuing environments actually provides us with means of directly studying the \textit{stability-plasticity dilemma} as we will highlight in this section.

-For RL in a continuing environment, we define an objective function $J_{\text{continuing}}$ which is to learn a policy $\pi$ that maximizes the value function $v_\pi(s)$.
-We seek to maximize this objective function at each point in time:
+For RL in a continuing environment, we define an objective function $J_{\text{continuing}}$ which is to learn a policy $\pi$ that maximizes its value function $v_\pi(s)$.
+We seek to maximize this infinite horizon objective function at each point in time:

-Here our discounted objective with respect to the policy is to maximize the expected long-term discounted returns of this policy in the current state $s$.
+Here our discounted objective with respect to $\pi$ is to maximize the expected long-term discounted returns of this policy in the current state $s$.
 So, the objective we would like to maximize does not just concern itself with the current state, but rather the full expected future distribution of states as well.
 Some proportion of the expected future distribution of states is likely to be similar to states from the past.
 As such, this provides a general paradigm for addressing the prioritization problem of the \textit{stability-plasticity dilemma}.
 We care about the present and the past proportionally to how representative these distributions will be of the future.
 However, because the future is generally unknown, we will have to use our expectations about the future to guide our prioritization instead.